 Sec.
-1371.
-PROCESS FOR CERTIFICATE OF APPROPRIATENESS.
+136671.
+PROCESS FOR CERTIFICATE OF APPROPRIATENESS (COA):.

 Sec.
 1371-1.
 Certificates of Appropriateness shall be required for the following categories of sites only: 1.
 Landmarks; 2.
-Districts; 3.
-Demolition of Sites of Merit; 4.
-Demolition of Potential Cultural Heritage Sites; and 5.
-Designated Cultural Heritage Sites where a Planned Development Permit is being sought for the property pursuant to Section 8107-37 (Cultural Heritage Sites Deviations) of the Ventura County Zoning Ordinance.
-A Certificate of Appropriateness is an authorization issued by the Cultural Heritage Board or its designee in accordance with criteria in Sec.
-1371-4.
+Points of Interest 2.
+District Contributors; 3.
+Demolition of Sites of Merit, 4.
+Demolition of potential sites Cultural Heritage Sites; and 5.
+Designated Cultural Heritage Sites seeking where a Planned Development Permit is being sought for the property pursuant to Section 8107-37 (Cultural Heritage Sites Deviations) of the Ventura County Zoning Ordinance.
+A Certificates of Appropriateness (and as they may be conditioned) are is an authorizations issued by the Cultural Heritage Board, or support staff or its designee in accordance with criteria adopted by the Board in Sec.
+1371-4 which indicate that the proposed maintenance, alteration, restoration, rehabilitation, remodeling, addition, change of use, demolition, relocation, or subdivision of a designated Cultural Heritage Site will not adversely affect its cultural heritage values; or unduly compromise the eligibility of a potential site to become a designated Cultural Heritage Site.
 A Certificate of Appropriateness may be approved for a project as proposed, or approved with applicant modifications, or denied by the Cultural Heritage Board.
-A Certificate of Appropriateness shall only be required for projects affecting the exterior of a structure, site, or object, except in the case of a Cultural Heritage Site subject to a Mills Act contract, in which case it shall be required for any change affecting the interior character-defining features thereof.

 Sec.
-1371-2.
-Prior to commencement or receipt of necessary permits for maintenance, alteration, restoration, rehabilitation, remodeling, addition, change of use, demolition, subdivision, or relocation of potential or designated Cultural Heritage Sites, as set forth in Sec.
-1371-1, the property owner shall have:
+136671-42.
+Prior to commencement of or receipt of necessary permits for maintenance, alteration, restoration, rehabilitation, remodeling, addition, change of use, demolition, subdivision, or relocation, of potential or designated Cultural Heritage Sites or sites potentially eligible for such designation, as set forth in Sec.
+1371-1, the land property owner shall have:

-- a. obtained a Certificate of Appropriateness from the Cultural Heritage Board or its designee, as the Cultural Heritage Board may delegate such authority, or - b. filed for a Certificate of Appropriateness and waited the time specified in Sec.
-1371-6 without any action being taken on the request for a Certificate of Appropriateness; or c. filed for a Certificate of Appropriateness and the relevant time specified in Sec.
-1371-8 has expired.
+- a. obtained a Certificate of Appropriateness from the Cultural Heritage Board or staff its designee, as the Cultural Heritage Board may delegate such authority, or - b. filed for a COA Certificate of Appropriateness and waited the time specified in Section.
+1366-5 1371-6 without any action being taken on his the request for a COA Certificate of Appropriateness; or - c. filed for a Certificate of Appropriateness and the relevant time specified in Section.
+1366-8 1371-8 has expired;.

 Sec.
-1371-3.
-The County Resource Management Agency and other applicable County agencies shall report any application for a permit to work on a potential or designated Cultural Heritage Site to the Cultural Heritage Board and its staff as soon as the application has been received.
+136671-23.
+The County Resource Management Agency and other applicable County agencies shall report any application for a permit to work on a potential or designated Cultural Heritage Site or potentially eligible site to the Cultural Heritage Board and its staff as soon as the application has been received.

 Sec.
-1371-4.
-In evaluating a request for a Certificate of Appropriateness, the Cultural Heritage Board or its designee shall consider the existing architectural style, design, arrangement, texture, materials, and any other factors with regard to the site's character-defining features.
+136671-34.
+In evaluating a requests for a Certificates of Appropriateness, the Cultural Heritage Board or its designee shall consider the existing architectural style, design, arrangement, texture, materials, and any other factors with regard to the site's original distinguishing characteristics Character-Defining Features.
 The Cultural Heritage Board or its designee may consider modifications to the proposed scope of work as may be offered by the applicant during the evaluation.
-Using the Secretary of the Interior's Standards as a guide, the Cultural Heritage Board or its designee shall approve a Certificate of Appropriateness for any proposed work on the site if one of the following standards can be met:
+Using the Secretary of the Interior's Standards for Historic Preservation-Projects Secretary of the Interior's Standards as a guide, the Cultural Heritage Board or its staff designee, as delegated, shall approve a Certificate of Appropriateness for any proposed work on the site if, and only if, one of the following findings standards can be made met: